- Why should I choose an agent who is also an attorney to help me sell my home?

-In addition, many people would rather use an Agent due to the complexities of modern Real Estate transactions since they usually incorporate legal and financial attributes, which takes them well beyond more simple transactions, such as the sale of an automobile.
+In addition, most people would rather use an agent due to the complexities of modern Real Estate transactions since they usually incorporate legal and financial attributes, which takes them well beyond more simple transactions, such as the sale of an automobile.

 There are several advantages when using a real estate agent to sell your home, such as – your listing will be added to the Multiple Listing Service (MLS) so that large numbers of buyers will have access to the seller’s property.
 In addition, your real estate agent absorbs all of the cost of advertising and marketing, and the screening that will be done of potential buyers by Agents.
 The Agent will also handle the details of contract drafting and negotiation.

 Deciding whether to use an agent or not depends on if you feel fully confident that you can handle all of the details, then you may well want to attempt selling your house on your own.
 Selling your house yourself can work, without question.
 But it is not for everyone, or indeed most people.
 Less people are trying to sell their own homes now than ever before, and FSBO success rate is 10-15%, which isn’t encouraging.
 If you are not confident of your marketing, negotiating, and administrative skills, you most likely will want to use a real estate agent and leave the details to them.

 - Should I price my home higher to leave room for negotiations?